How to Prepare to be Successful When You First Start Consulting

 The other thing is I had to learn along the way is that, just like gardening, consulting is a continual cycle of preparing, executing, reassessing, and redoing.
 That’s the cycle of success!
 Continually figuring things out again to make them better.

 It's just when you're first starting in consulting, the stakes are higher because you have to make it work.
 That’s why preparation is so critical when you start.
 It is the key for you to be successful faster than you would if you just try and wing it.

 So take the time to prepare.
 Create the conditions that will make you a bountiful, high-yield consultant.

-You can also check out my blog How to Become a Consultant in 7 Steps.
+Also, check out my blog How to Become a Consultant in 7 Steps.
 It provides more detail about how to become a consultant and how to do things like create your value proposition.

 Want More Help Making Your Consulting Business Succeed?